 All students, parents, faculty, staff, and constituents of the North Carolina Community College System should refer to the Residency website at www.ncresidency.org for more current details regarding the North Carolina Residency Determination Service, processes and required residency guidelines.

 Waiver of Non-Resident Tuition Rates

-When a North Carolina employer (other than armed services) pays tuition for an employee to attend a community college and when the employer works at a North Carolina business location, the employer shall be charged the in-state tuition rate.
-Applicants are responsible for submission of necessary residence forms and supporting documentation from employers as required by North Carolina General Statutes.
+When a North Carolina employer (other than armed services) pays tuition for an employee to attend a North Carolina community college and when the employee works at a North Carolina business location, the employer shall be charged the in-state tuition rate.

 Military Tuition Benefit

 Under North Carolina General Statues Section 116-143.3, certain members of the armed services and their dependent relative (s) may be eligible to be charged less than the out-of-state tuition rate even if they do not qualify as residents for tuition purposes under G.S.
 116-143.3.
 The member of the armed services must be on active duty and stationed in NC on permanent change of station orders.
 In order for a dependent relative of the service member to be considered for this benefit, the dependent relative must live with, and claim the benefit through, the service member.
 To qualify for this benefit, the dependent must submit the military tuition benefit application and all required affidavits to the Academic & Career Counselor prior to the first day of classes of the first term of enrollment.
 Please submit documentation to the Education & Career Development office at the college.